By Adam Leitman Bailey and Dov Treiman

 No one is compelled to bring a class action.
 While there are undeniable efficiencies in them, there are some cases in which they are simply inappropriate.
 Many cases have focused on the uniqueness of the damages not being a disqualification from class action treatment, but the specifics of landlord-tenant relationships can be so individualized that liability issues also may defeat the criterion of “typicality” and mandate that cases be processed entirely through individualized proceedings.
 Not since Roberts has the Court of Appeals had before it cases with the potential to be so transformative of landlord-tenant practice.

-Adam Leitman Bailey, Dov Treiman, William J. Geller, Jeffrey R. Metz, Scott Pashman, and Carolyn Z. Rualo, assisted with the preparation of this article.
+Adam Leitman Bailey is the founding partner of Adam Leitman Bailey, P.C.
+Dov Treiman is a partner at the firm.
+Jeffrey R. Metz and Carolyn Z. Rualo, attorneys at the firm, assisted with the preparation of this article.